 Here’s how to detail a car exterior.

-Step 1: Clean the engine bay
+Step 1: Clean the Engine Bay

-Keeping the engine bay clean is important, as the dirt and grime buildup accumulates quickly in that area, which can lead to damage to some rubber hoses in the engine department.
+Keeping the engine bay clean is important, as the dirt and grime buildup accumulates quickly in that area, which can lead to damage to some rubber hoses in the engine compartment.
 Furthermore, a clean engine bay may also help you identify fluid and oil leaks and the first signs of corrosion.

 How to wash the engine bay:

 Personally, I prefer using an APC (all-purpose cleaner), but if the engine has a lot of oil leaks, it’s better to use a high-quality degreaser such as Simple Green cleaner and degreaser.
+If you want a more in-depth walkthrough, check out my full guide on cleaning the car engine bay.

-Step 2: Wash the undercarriage of a car
+Step 2: Wash the Undercarriage of a Car

 Washing the car undercarriage is often neglected, and not many people do it.
 But if you want to properly detail the whole car, you shouldn’t forget to clean the undercarriage.